-High efficiency sorting of films into mono-material bales like LDPE, PP with minimum contamination will need modernisation of the existing systems in Europe.
+High efficiency sorting of films into mono-material bales like LDPE, PP with minimum contamination

-Sorting plays a significant role in the availability of flexible films waste feedstock for the recyclers by reducing contaminants in the waste bale.
-High efficiency sorting of films into mono-material bales like LDPE, PP with minimum contamination will need modernisation of the existing systems in the region, as besides technology advancements, age of the plant also correlates with the quality and efficiency of sorting.
-Countries like Belgium and Sweden have invested in updating their sorting systems in recent years and some new advanced sorting centres have come up in Germany.
+Sorting plays a significant role in the availability of flexes which have inhibited efficient sorting of waste with the ible films waste feedstock for the recyclers by reducing growing need of better sorting requirements.
+Improvecontaminants in the waste bale.
+High efficiency sorting of ment areas include increased sensitivity and reliability films into mono-material bales like LDPE, PP with minicoupled with other sensor types like AI.
+Colour sorting is mum contamination will need modernisation of the existan upcoming trend wherein there is a shift from the sizeing systems in the region, as besides technology advancebased (>A4, <A4) sorting of films to colour based (transparments, age of the plant also correlates with the quality and ent/coloured/black, etc.) to achieve more efficient sorting efficiency of sorting.
+Countries like Belgium and Sweden since good quality natural films can be lost in small film have invested in updating their sorting systems in recent bales. years and some new advanced sorting centres have come RecyClass has published the "Sorting Evaluation Protocol" up in Germany.